C-SWARM/pgfem-3d-singularity/README.md

 The result from a `singularity pull` will be a container named `C-SWARM-pgfem-3d-singularity-master-latest.simg` due to Singularity-Hub naming conventions.
 It may be best to rename the container to something simple.

 Once the image is pulled, it can executed to run `PGFem_3D` seen in [Executing the Container](#executing-the-container).
 If an MPI implementation other than `MVAPICH2-2.2` is desired, it is best to build a custom container with the desired MPI.
 Instructions for building a container are below.

-### Building the container on own machine
+### Option 2: Build the container on own machine
 This method requires root access to a machine with `singularity` installed.
 If `mvapich2-2.2` is satisfactory, it is recommended to use the prebuilt image using the instructions above as building a container takes time and space.
 The following instructions are for building your own container when the `singularity-hub` image will not suffice.

 Clone this directory.
 ```bash
 $ git clone https://github.com/C-SWARM/pgfem-3d-singularity.git
 $ cd pgfem-3d-singularity/
 ```
 Make any changes necessary to the `Singularity` build file or the `build.sh` file where each software component will be compiled.
 Build the container using the `build` command as super user / root.
 This can take 10-20 minutes depending on machine specs.
 A faster build may be achieved by increasing the make workers, replacing `make` with `make -j 4` for example.
 ```console
 $ su -